Skip to main content

 • Have repairs made within seven days of giving written notice to their landlord.

-• The aforementioned disclosures before the lease becomes effective.
+• The aforementioned disclosures before the rental agreement becomes effective.

 When it comes to responsibilities, they include the following.